Skip to main content

 Q: Are there any language course pre-requisites?

 A: Yes.
 Students attending Buenos Aires, Florence, Heidelberg, or a program in Switzerland during the Academic Year (Fall/Spring) must have completed the relevant 151 language course (Buenos Aires: SPAN 151, Florence: ITAL 151, Heidelberg: GER 151, Switzerland: FRE 151) before they leave for their program.
 This class is often taken in the Spring semester before the student leaves to go abroad.
-Students that already have experience with the language of their program can instead take the Pepperdine Language Placement Exam to test into a higher level.
+Students who already have experience with the language of their program can instead take the Pepperdine Language Placement Exam to test into a higher level.
 Students who test out of the 151 level do not have to take the language prior to going abroad.
 London and Washington, D.C. do not have a language pre-requisite before going abroad.
 Summer programs do not require a language pre-requisite unless specified on the website.

 Q: Do I have to take a language while overseas?